pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 ## Units
 Units in Euphonic will be handled by the [`Pint`](https://pint.readthedocs.io) package.
-This provides a large list of unit conversions that will not have to be maintianed by Euphonic, and allows for addition of custom units.
+This provides a large list of unit conversions that will not have to be maintained by Euphonic, and allows for addition of custom units.
 It handles units by wrapping values (even Numpy arrays) in a `Quantity` object which has both a magnitude and unit, and provides methods for easy conversion.
 One thing to note is doing repeated operations on `Quantity` objects can reduce